francescomalatesta/weekend-learning/README.md

   - **_Learn Symfony Basics_**: *Symfony is a set of PHP Components, a Web Application framework, a Philosophy, and a Community — all working together in harmony.
 The [Symfony Book](http://symfony.com/doc/current/book/index.html) is the main resource to start.*;

 - **ORM**
-  - **_Learn Doctrine ORM_**: *Doctrine is an object-relational mapper (ORM) for PHP 5.4+ that provides transparent persistence for PHP objects.
+  - **_Learn the basics of Doctrine ORM_**: *Doctrine is an object-relational mapper (ORM) for PHP 5.4+ that provides transparent persistence for PHP objects.
 It uses the Data Mapper pattern at the heart, aiming for a complete separation of your domain/business logic from the persistence in a relational database management system.
-Look at [this page](http://docs.doctrine-project.org/projects/doctrine-orm/en/latest/tutorials/getting-started.html) to get started with Doctrine ORM.*;
+Look at [this getting started](http://docs.doctrine-project.org/projects/doctrine-orm/en/latest/tutorials/getting-started.html) for a first overview.*;

 - **ODM**
-  - **_Learn Doctrine ODM_**: *Doctrine MongoDB Object Document Mapper is built for PHP 5.3.0+ and provides transparent persistence for PHP objects to the popular MongoDB database by 10gen.
-Look at [this page](http://docs.doctrine-project.org/projects/doctrine-mongodb-odm/en/latest/tutorials/getting-started.html) to get started with Doctrine ODM.*;
+  - **_Learn the basics of Doctrine ODM_**: *Doctrine MongoDB Object Document Mapper is built for PHP 5.3.0+ and provides transparent persistence for PHP objects to the popular MongoDB database by 10gen.
+Look at [this getting started](http://docs.doctrine-project.org/projects/doctrine-mongodb-odm/en/latest/tutorials/getting-started.html) for a first overview.*;

 #### Javascript